EliNygard/FED2-PE2-EliNygard/README.md

 Delivery: May 2025

 This is my final exam at Noroff.
-The goal of this assigmnet was to take the skills I have learned over the last two years and take on an extensive project.
+The goal of this assignment was to take the skills I have learned over the last two years and take on an extensive project.
 This is a web site for the fictional client Holidaze.

 [![Website home page](/public/PE2_Holidaze.jpg)](https://pe-holidaze.vercel.app/)